Ralo93/guitar_vision/README.md

     <img src="https://github.com/user-attachments/assets/f3362e5e-fc95-46c3-b7ee-7c3b82c49fd6" alt="original signal" width="600"/>
 </div>

-#### We then compute a spectogram using short, overlapping FFTs, using a sliding window
+#### To the spectogram using short, overlapping FFTs, using a sliding window:
 This shows how the frequencies in the audio change over time.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/3fbb77ed-3d0f-4b0a-a8f7-a135d4136ba8" alt="original signal" width="600"/>
 </div>

-Finally we get the scaled MFCC version with more emphasis on the lower frequencies, where we map the mal-scale onto the y-axis.
+And Finally we get the scaled MFCC version with more emphasis on the lower frequencies, where we map the mal-scale onto the y-axis.
 On the left we see a higher resolution frequency, using 128 mel-scaled bins.
 Each bin corresponds wo a specific frequency range on the mel-scale.
 On the right we have a lower frequency resolution which is computationally less expensive and could also be used for simpler tasks.